michael-wall/job-scheduler/README.md

 - Build and deploy the custom OSGi module.
 - Go to Control Panel > Configuration > Job Scheduler
 - Click 'New' and select this custom Executor i.e. headless-update-object-entries.
-- Populate a name e.g. 'Employee Update Scheduler [Company Scoped]' and 'Save'.
+- Populate a name e.g. 'Employee Update Job [Company Scoped]' and 'Save'.
 - Click 'Run Now', check the logs and the Employee records.

 ## Notes ##